 Will PrivateVPN slow my speeds down?

 Yes, you will lose some speed with PrivateVPN.
 All VPNs will slow you down a little because your data has to be rerouted.
-The closest PrivateVPN server regularly lowers our speeds by nearly 15+%.
-For most people, this will still allow you to stream buffer-free and play online games without lag.
+However, with PrivateVPN it's still possible to stream and game without lag.

 Can you get PrivateVPN for free?